alvablot/alvablot/README.md

   </p>
   <p>
-In addition to my studies, I have had experience as a freelance web developer in the early 2000s, where I successfully completed several web development projects for clients.
+In addition to my studies, I have had experience as a freelance web developer in the early 2000s, where I successfully completed several web development projects for various clients.
 I have also worked as a programming teacher, sharing my knowledge and helping others develop their skills in web development.
-These experiences have further strengthened my technical abilities and communication skills.
+These experiences have further strengthened my technical abilities and communication skills.<br>
 I am confident in my ability to work independently as well as collaboratively in dynamic and challenging settings.
 I am familiar with handling various social situations and enjoy problem-solving and learning new technologies.
 My determination to excel and my commitment to personal growth make me an ideal